Find out how business rates are worked out and how to appeal if you think your rateable value is wrong or has changed.

 Change your property details

-To tell the VOA about changes to your property details, such as floor area sizes and parking, you need a business rates valuation account.
+To tell the VOA about changes to your property details, such as deletion, floor area sizes and parking, you need a business rates valuation account.

 The VOA may accept your changes and update the current and future valuations.